Anujjha19/Summer-PEP-NodeJs-23/Assignment 22 June/Readme.md

 # RESTful API using Node.js, MongoDB, and Express

+I was not able to do it completely by own taken help with GPT, but still has some errors fixing it

 This is a basic RESTful API built using Node.js, MongoDB and Express.

-## Setup

-1. Install Node.js and MongoDB on your machine.

-2. Clone this repository.

-3. Install the project dependencies by running the following command in the terminal: npm install
+   npm install

-4. Configure the database connection:
+   Configure the database connection:

 - Open the `db.js` file located in the root directory.
 - Replace `'your-database-name'` with the actual name of your MongoDB database.